ZenithDK/fridaypython/week2-eventgrapher/README.md

-# Week 2 - Event Parser
+# Week 2 - Event Grapher

 ## What is it?